Junior Brown: Life and career

 Brown quickly became a local success in Austin, Texas, as the house band at the Continental Club.
-His debut album was 12 Shades of Brown (1990), released by the British Demon Records; it was re-released in 1993 on Curb Records in the United States, followed by Guit with It.
-In 1996, Brown released Semi Crazy, and followed it with Long Walk Back (1998).
+His debut album was 12 Shades of Brown (1990), released by the British company Demon Records; it was re-released in 1993 on Curb Records in the United States, followed by Guit with It.
+In 1996, Brown released Semi Crazy and followed it with Long Walk Back (1998).

 In 1996, Brown was featured on the Beach Boys' now out-of-print album Stars and Stripes Vol. 1 performing a cover of their 1962 hit "409".
 The song features Brown playing guitar and singing lead with the Beach Boys singing harmonies and backing vocals.

-Brown appeared in the music video for "Honky Tonk Song" by George Jones in 1996, and also won the CMA Country Music Video of the Year award that year for his video, "My Wife Thinks You're Dead", which featured 6-foot-7-inch Gwendolyn Gillingham.
+Brown appeared in the music video for "Honky Tonk Song" by George Jones in 1996, and also won the CMA Country Music Video of the Year award that year for his video, "My Wife Thinks You're Dead", which featured 6-foot, 7-inch Gwendolyn Gillingham.
 Brown played a cameo part in "Drive", the second episode of season six of The X-Files.
 Brown's music has been showcased on various television series and movie soundtracks, including Me, Myself & Irene, SpongeBob SquarePants, and the 2005 Dukes of Hazzard remake, in which he also played the narrator.

 Although Brown plays such neotraditional country styles as honky-tonk, Western swing, etc., some of his performances finish with some blues and Tex-Mex tunes playing, as well as surf rock instrumentals.

 Beginning in August 2006, Brown joined Webb Wilder's tour of American minor league baseball stadiums.
 He reprised his role in an episode ("World of Hurt, BC") of Adult Swim's Xavier: Renegade Angel created by rock band PFFR.
 In April 2008, Brown shot three pilot episodes of a country-music program modeled after programs from the early 1960s, in which Brown would play with a house band, as well as guests, as host of the show.
 On October 12, 2012, Brown released the EP Volume 10, containing six new songs.

 AMC previewed the video of his new song "Better Call Saul", on October 5, 2014.
 On May 24, 2018, Brown released his 11th album, Deep in the Heart of Me.

 On May 27, 2020, Rolling Stones listing of 50 Country Albums Every Rock Fan Should Own, honored Brown’s US-released album, 12 Shades of Brown (Curb Records, 1993).

-In May 2020, Brown and his wife, Tanya Rae, began hosting a series of live Facebook concerts under the name, "The Junior and Tanya Rae Brown Show".